-Actions Objective #11 1.
-Prepare an information package to include survey results, lake nutrient Lobby Principal levels, and shoreline assessment results.
-Authorities for the 2.
-Research re-inspection models from other municipalities that have Creation of a already implemented a suitable waterfront program.
-Mandatory Re- 3.
-Seek endorsement from Mississippi - Rideau Septic System Office. inspection Program 4.
+Ac Actions Objective #11 Lobby Principal Authorities for the Creation of a Mandatory Re- Prepare an information package to include survey results, lake nutrient levels, and shoreline assessment results.
+Research re-inspection models from other municipalities that have already implemented a suitable waterfront program. inspection Program 3.
+Seek endorsement from Mississippi - Rideau Septic System Office.
 Present information to Development Services Department at Township of Rideau Lakes with the goal of establishing a mandatory sewage system inspection program.
-5. Monitor Township development decisions with respect to conformity to MOECC D-5-4 guidelines.
+Monitor Township development decisions with respect to conformity to MOECC 0.
+D-5-4 guidelines.

 Continue to monitor Phosphorus and Bacteria in support of efforts to improve sewage system performance and lake health and perform periodic random sampling to cover all areas of the lake Collectively, small contributions of phosphorus from septic systems can lead to visible water quality issues such as algae growth and a decrease in water clarity.
 Longer term effects such as a decrease in dissolved oxygen can result in stress to fish populations and promote the release of phosphorus from lake-bottom sediments.
 Phosphorus can be deposited in the lake from atmospheric dust, surface runoff and from the leaching action of sewage systems.
 Close monitoring over time can detect upward trends in nutrient levels which can be useful to determine potential impact from development.
-Bacteria testing can be useful to locate problem areas where pointsource contamination is occurring.
+Bacteria testing can be useful to locate problem areas where point-source contamination is occurring.
 RVCA regularly samples at test sites on the lake and in Otter Creek.
 OLLA compliments these tests with a range of sampling at different sites.